jeffer739/Nerdweb/posts/Blue.md

-I just exploited a machine vulnurable to Eternalblue & am sharing now.
+I just exploited a machine vulnurable to Eternalblue & am sharing my writeup on manual & automatic exploitaion.
 Enjoy!

+###Manual Exploitation of Windows Eternalblue Vulnurability
 We start again with an Nmap scan